 The professional pesticides in general are more toxic to the pests, compared to the toxicity of commercial products.
 Their efficiency is greater due to the level of toxicity but also the active ingredients are different.
 Professional-use-only actives achieve a quicker knockdown effect, while preventing reproduction, eggs hatching and moulting with insect growth regulators (IGRs).
 The professional equipment in combination with those advanced insecticides in the hands of an experienced and thorough technician is by far superior in comparison to the DIY methods.
 The application process is much more thorough, the residual effect and the longevity of the professional actives are greater.

-With bed bugs, for example, in the majority of cases the commercial bed bug sprays and smoke bombs result in spreading this evolved insect throughout the property, encouraging it to hide deeply in difficult to reach hideouts, where there is no residue to completely poison the insect.
+With bed bugs, for example, in the majority of cases the commercial bed bug sprays and smoke bombs result in spreading this evolved insect throughout the property.
+Do-it-yourself methods and products encourage bed bugs to hide deeply in difficult to reach places, where there is not enough residue to completely poison them.
 Generally speaking, even the most efficient active ingredients applied through residual spray work slowly over time.
 In bed bug cases, the waiting period in-between professional treatments is usually 2-3 weeks, while the insects are getting slowly poisoned through their nervous system, after getting in contact with the residue.
 There are products that may work instantly when you spray directly on some pest insects, but others like bed bugs have evolved mechanisms to persist active ingredients or evade the treatment, hidden deeply in a crack or crevice.

 Bed Bug Hunters & Prime Pest Control